espressif/arduino-esp32/docs/esp-idf_component.md

         - If enabled, WiFi will start with the last known configuration
         - Else it will wait for WiFi.begin
 - ```make flash monitor``` will build, upload and open serial monitor to your board

+## Logging To Serial

+If you are writing code that does not require Arduino to compile and you want your `ESP_LOGx` macros to work in Arduino IDE, you can enable the compatibility by adding the following lines after your includes:

+    ```cpp
+    #ifdef ARDUINO_ARCH_ESP32
+    #include "esp32-hal-log.h"
+    #endif
+    ```